Current Size: 100%

-Many workers, particularly during an economic downturn when jobs may be more scarce, feel under pressure to work extra hours for free.
-The TUC calculates that in excess of five million people regularly work overtime unpaid, and that the average person gives two working months of free labour to his or her employer every year.
+Many workers, particularly during an economic downturn when jobs may be scarcer, feel under pressure to work extra hours for free.
+The TUC calculates that in excess of five million people regularly work overtime unpaid, and that the average person gives two working months of free labour to their employer every year.

 You can work out the value of your unpaid overtime using the WorkSMART overtime calculator.
 Every year, unions mark Work your proper hours day, which is the day when the average person who does unpaid overtime finishes the unpaid days they do every year, and starts earning for themselves.
 We think that's a day worth celebrating.